dsktschy/viewport-extra/docs/en/migration-from-v2.md

 import("viewport-extra")
 ```

-If you need to ensure compatibility with environments that do not support ES2015+, a build that includes `es5` in the module specifier is required.
+To ensure compatibility with environments that do not support ES2015+, selecting a build that includes `es5` in the module specifier is required.

 ```js
 import("viewport-extra/es5")
 ```

-If you are using the feature to specify decimal places, a build that includes `extended` in the module specifier is required.
+If using the feature to specify decimal places, a build that includes `extended` in the module specifier is required.

 ```js
 import("viewport-extra/extended")